Use Émile from your AI assistant

 add_bottles_batchAdd up to 100 bottles at once

-update_bottleChange status, notes, location, price, vintage
+update_bottleChange status, notes, location, price, vintage, or move between cellars

 delete_bottleRemove a bottle